eTwinning in the Republic of North Macedonia

 eTwinning started its work in 2005 and since then, more than 220,000 schools and 900,000 teachers have made eTwinning the most attractive community of teachers in the world, with more than 124,000 projects and millions of students of all ages involved.

 Currently, eTwinning includes the countries of the European Union, as well as North Macedonia, Albania, Bosnia and Herzegovina, Iceland, Liechtenstein, Norway, Serbia, Turkey, Kosovo, Montenegro and seven countries from the European Neighbourhood - Armenia, Azerbaijan, Georgia, Moldova, and Ukraine, as well as part of the Eastern Partnerships, Tunisia, and Jordan, which are part of the Euro-Mediterranean Partnership.

 eTwinning is an integral part of the EU's Erasmus+ program, and its main goals are to help teachers make collaborative projects with colleagues from other countries and to participate in activities for professional development.

 North Macedonia has been part of eTwinning since 2014 and currently has:

 ● 3475 projects

-Link to the official website of the network:
+Link to the official website of the ESEP platform:

-"eTwinning is an educational platform for the present and the future.
+"eTwinning is an educational platform of the present and future.
 Through the eTwinning platform, I connected with teachers and students from all over Europe, virtually entered the classrooms of many teachers, and learned many new teaching methods and techniques.
-Through the eTwinning platform, I found new partners for Erasmus projects and thus learned the values and cultures in Europe.
-For me and my students, eTwinning is part of the most exciting learning community in Europe. "eTwinning has made me a better person, a better teacher, and an equal citizen of Europe."
+Through the eTwinning platform, I found new partners for Erasmus projects and learned the values and cultures of Europe.
+For me and my students, eTwinning is part of the most exciting learning community in Europe. eTwinning made me a better person, a better teacher, and an equal citizen of Europe."

-Gabriela Ilievska - Primary School "Joakim Krchovski", Kriva Palanka
+Gabriela Ilievska - OOU "Joakim Krchovski", Kriva Palanka

 For additional information: